viruslox/VLX_FrameFlow/README.md

-# VLXframeflow:
+# VLX FrameFlow:
-# All-in-One Video Streaming and GPS Tracking
+# All-in-One Video Streaming and GPS Tracking Suite

-****VLXframeflow**** is a suite of shell scripts designed to transform any Debian-based single-board computer (SBC) into a high-availabilty router, a multi-camera video streaming encoder and real-time GPS tracking device.
+****VLX FrameFlow****  is a modular suite of shell scripts designed to transform any Debian-based single-board computer (SBC) into a high-availability bonding router, a multi-camera video streaming encoder, and a real-time GPS tracking device.

-This suite is built for work on mobility, streaming and tracking.
+Built for mobility and stability, and security, creating an environment for IRL streaming and fleet tracking.

 ## Features